esthedebeste/esthe.live/src/routes/posts/2023/5/13/Rewriting_my_Wave_Function_Collapse_demo_in_Rust/+page.md

 Cargo aside, rust's type system made it considerably more difficult to port.
 To avoid any unnecessary heap allocations, the collapse function `(x, y, chosen) -> options to close` was actually implemented by passing the collapser to the function, so that the function could call `wfc->remove_option(x, y, option)` and recurse.
 Rust didn't let me do this because memory safety&trade;.
 I slapped a `Vec<Collapse>` as the return type and it worked.

 Except it reintroduced the problem that I avoided in the C++ codebase and forgot about, which is a whole bunch of repeated heap allocations.
 Which made the whole rewrite much slower!
 2 seconds on my PC, 7.5s on my phone.
 Not good.
+Fun fact, in the first two weeks of this project being live, the initial image was actually prerendered as a `background-image: url(base64-png)` in the CSS. ([sorry saff](https://twitter.com/offbrandsaffron/status/1653442600546729990))

-Thankfully, the entire rust community is obsessed with performance, and it's pretty easy to publish your own crate! `ArrayVec<Collapse>` ftw!
+Today I decided to fix that.
+Thankfully, the entire rust community is obsessed with performance, and it's pretty easy to publish your own crate! `ArrayVec<Collapse, 9>` ftw!
 It's a fixed-max-size array that can be used like a Vec, but it doesn't allocate on the heap.
 It's perfect for this use case!
-Took it to `<0.25` seconds on pc, and `<2` seconds on phone.
+Took the generation time to `<0.25` seconds on pc, and `<2` seconds on phone.
 I'm happy with that.
 Especially because I also figured out how to display a "Generating..." message.

 ### The UI